 Deliberations are scheduled to resume today.

 Gupta, 63, who ran McKinsey & Co. from 1994 to 2003, is accused of leaking secret tips to Galleon Group LLC co-founder Raj Rajaratnam about New York-based Goldman Sachs and Cincinnati-based Procter & Gamble Co.
-(PG) Gupta left the Goldman Sachs board in 2010 and the P&G board last year.
+(PG:US) Gupta left the Goldman Sachs board in 2010 and the P&G board last year.

 He’s charged with conspiracy and five counts of securities fraud.
 The most serious count against him carries a maximum prison sentence of 20 years.
 At Rajaratnam’s trial last year, which ended with the hedge-fund manager being convicted of insider trading, jurors deliberated for 12 days.

 Alleged tips by Gupta included information on a $5 billion investment by Warren Buffett’s Berkshire Hathaway Inc. (A:US) in Goldman Sachs on Sept.
 23, 2008, and on Goldman Sachs losses (GS:US) in the fourth quarter of 2008.
 Prosecutors also said Gupta told Rajaratnam that P&G planned to sell its Folgers Coffee unit to J.M.
 Smucker Co.
 (SJM:US)

 Jurors selected as their foreman a Westchester County, New York, man who works at a not-for-profit organization.
 After deliberating for several hours yesterday, they asked to review the testimony of Michael Cardillo, a former Galleon trader who has pleaded guilty to insider trading and cooperated with prosecutors.
 Cardillo testified that Rajaratnam’s brother told him that Rajaratnam had “a guy” on P&G’s board.